-- (a) The fees, other than those disclosed under paragraph R410.23 (a), charged to the client for the provision of services by the Firm or a Network Firm during the period covered by the Financial Statements on which the Firm will express an Opinion.
-For this purpose, such fees shall only include fees charged to the client and its Related Entities over which the client has direct or indirect control that are consolidated in the Financial Statements on which the Firm will express an opinion; and - (b) As set out in paragraph 410.11 A1, where the Firm has identified that there is an impact on the level of the self-interest threat or that there is an intimidation threat to Independence created by the proportion of fees for services other than audit relative to the audit fee: - (i) Whether such threats are at an Acceptable Level; and - (ii) If not, any actions that the Firm has taken or proposes to take to reduce such threats to an Acceptable Level. - 410.25 A1 The objective of such communication is to provide the background and context to the fees for other services to enable Those Charged with Governance to consider the Independence of the Firm.
-The nature and extent of matters to be communicated will depend on the facts and circumstances and might include for example: - The amount of fees for other services that are required by law or regulation. - The nature of other services provided and their associated fees. - Information on the nature of the services provided under a general policy approved by Those Charged with Governance and associated fees. - The proportion of fees referred to in paragraph R410.25(a) to the aggregate of the fees charged by the Firm and Network Firms for the audit of the Financial Statements on which the Firm will express an Opinion. - R410.26 The Firm shall include in the communication required by paragraph R410.25(a) the fees, other than those disclosed under paragraph R410.23(a), charged to any other Related Entities over which the Audit Client has direct or indirect control for the provision of services by the Firm or a Network Firm, when the Firm knows, or has reason to believe, that such fees are relevant to the evaluation of the Firm's Independence. - 410.26 A1 Factors the Firm might consider when determining whether the fees, other than those disclosed under paragraph R410.23(a), charged to such other Related Entities, individually and in the aggregate, for the provision of services by the Firm or a Network Firm are relevant to the evaluation of the Firm's Independence include: - The extent of the Audit Client's involvement in the appointment of the Firm or Network Firm for the provision of such services, including the negotiation of fees. - The significance of the fees paid by the other Related Entities to the Firm or a Network Firm.
+- 410.25 A1 The objective of such communication is to provide the background and context to the fees for other services to enable Those Charged with Governance to consider the Independence of the Firm.
+The nature and extent of matters to be communicated will depend on the facts and circumstances and might include for example: - The amount of fees for other services that are required by law or regulation. - The nature of other services provided and their associated fees. - Information on the nature of the services provided under a general policy approved by Those Charged with Governance and associated fees. - The proportion of fees referred to in paragraph R410.25(a) to the aggregate of the fees charged by the Firm and Network Firms for the audit of the Financial Statements on which the Firm will expresses an eOpinion. - R410.26 The Firm shall include in the communication required by paragraph R410.25(a) the fees, other than those disclosed under paragraph R410.23(a), charged to any other Related Entities over which the Audit Client has direct or indirect control for the provision of services by the Firm or a Network Firm, when the Firm knows, or has reason to believe, that such fees are relevant to the evaluation of the Firm's Independence. - 410.26 A1 Factors the Firm might consider when determining whether the fees, other than those disclosed under paragraph R410.23(a), charged to such other Related Entities, individually and in the aggregate, for the provision of services by the Firm or a Network Firm are relevant to the evaluation of the Firm's Independence include: - The extent of the Audit Client's involvement in the appointment of the Firm or Network Firm for the provision of such services, including the negotiation of fees. - The significance of the fees paid by the other Related Entities to the Firm or a Network Firm. - The proportion of fees from the other Related Entities to the fees paid by the client. - R410.27 As an exception to paragraph R410.25, the Firm may determine not to communicate the information set out in paragraph R410.25 to Those Charged with Governance of an entity that is (directly or indirectly) wholly-owned by another Public Interest Entity provided that: - (a) The entity is consolidated into group Financial Statements prepared by that other Public Interest Entity; and - (b) The Firm or a Network Firm expresses an opinion on those group Financial Statements.